 Program Objective Measurement Tools Courses In Which Program Objectives Are Presented and/or Measured 1.
 Apply knowledge of the anatomy and physiology of the equine limb as it relates to a sound horse according to American Farriers Association (A.F.A.) standards.
 A.F.A.
 Curriculum Written Tests A.F.A.
 Curriculum Performance Tests CAT Pre/Post-Test Oral Tests ANSC 151 FAS 111 FAS 121 FAS 112 FAS 223 FAS 224 2.
 Perform and defend keg shoe modifications according to A.F.A. standards or veterinary prescription.
 A.F.A.
 Curriculum Written Tests A.F.A.
-Curriculum Performance Tests CAT Pre/Post-Test LAB Practicals FAS 121 FAS 131 FAS 122 FAS 132 FAS 223 FAS 233 FAS 224 Identify equine gaits and gait faults according to A.F.A. standards or veterinary prescription.
+Curriculum Performance Tests CAT Pre/Post-Test LAB Practicals FAS 121 FAS 131 FAS 122 FAS 132 FAS 223 FAS 233 FAS 224 3.
+Identify equine gaits and gait faults according to A.F.A. standards or veterinary prescription.
 Lab Practicals A.F.A.
 Curriculum Written Tests A.F.A.
 Curriculum Performance Tests CAT Pre/Post-Test Oral Tests • FAS 111 • FAS 112 • FAS 223 • FAS 224

 4. Identify pathological Lab Practical • FAS 223

 conditions of the A.F.A.
 Curriculum • FAS 233

 equine limb and Written Tests • FAS 253

 successfully apply the A.F.A.
 Curriculum • FAS 224

-appropriate therapeutic Performance Tests • FAS 289
+appropriate Performance Tests • FAS 289

-shoeing technique • CAT
+therapeutic shoeing • CAT

-according to A.F.A.
-Pre/Post-Test
+technique according to Pre/Post-Test

-standards or veterinary Oral Tests
+A.F.A. standards or Oral Tests

-prescription.
+veterinary prescription.